-As a result of the Jamex Termination Agreement in the first quarter of fiscal 2017, which is described in detail in Item 1.
-Business under the subheading "Termination of Bridger agreement with Jamex Marketing, LLC", the results of operations in our Midstream operations segment decreased materially.
+As a result of the Jamex Termination Agreement which was finalized in the first quarter of fiscal 2017, which is described in detail in Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Developments under the subheading "Termination of Bridger agreement with Jamex Marketing, LLC", the results of operations in our Midstream operations segment decreased materially.